 - apply for a designated premises supervisor (to authorise the alcohol sales on a day to day basis)

-The premises licence holder is responsible for the premises licence and to making sure all staff meet the premises licence authorisations and conditions ( these are legal requirements and failure to do so can result in a fine or imprisonment).
-The premises licence holder must also make sure that the premises promotes the four licensing objectives:
+The premises licence holder is responsible for the premises licence and making sure all staff meet the premises licence authorisations and conditions (these are legal requirements and failure to do so can result in a fine or imprisonment).
+The premises licence holder must also make sure that the premises promotes the 4 licensing objectives:

 - prevention of crime and disorder

 - public safety

 You will need to complete a premises licence transfer application

 - Submit a premises licence transfer application online

 - Download a paper premises licence transfer application